Israel-Iran conflict rages with ongoing aerial strikes amid war of words

 Speaking to members of his ruling Justice and Development Party in parliament, Turkish President Recep Tayyip Erdogan said his country wants to see the crisis resolved diplomatically and Ankara could play a constructive role.

 Erdogan accused Israel of waging “crazed” attacks against Iran that amount to “state terrorism”.
+Iran’s response, he said, has been natural, legal and legitimate.

 Hassan Ahmadian, an associate professor at the University of Tehran, said he doubts the prospects for any diplomatic solution between Iran and the US, which had been trying to reach a new nuclear agreement before Israel launched its attacks.